 The trail reaches a broad rock outcrop at 2 miles.
 The nearly-level outcrop doubles as a helipad for rescue teams in the summit area.
 It’s a great place to take a near-summit breather before beginning the final climb.

 The trail departs the helipad and continues its climb.
 The terrain becomes increasingly rockier as the trail winds to the east and then northwest, passing a small campsite at 2.4 miles.
-The trail reaches the true summit of Looking Glass Rock at 2.6 miles, the site of several large campsites.
+The trail reaches the mountain’s true summit at 2.6 miles, the site of several large campsites.
 The trail begins a gradual descent, breaking through the mountaintop tree cover suddenly at 2.75 miles.
 Views open suddenly, stretching wide from the massive, rounded outcrop.

 The smooth, sun-drenched outcrop makes a great spot to admire the view – but from a distance: the summit’s dropoff is steep and sudden.
 Clouds meander through the brilliant blue sky, rolling over the mountain ridge on the horizon.
 The Blue Ridge Parkway winds along the ridge, faintly visible in the distance.
 Directly ahead is the Parkway’s Looking Glass Rock Overlook, often packed on warm-weather days with hikers headed to Skinny Dip Falls.
 The view is majestic and simply stunning.

-After soaking up the gorgeous views, the adventure returns to the trailhead, hiking the Looking Glass Falls Trail in reverse.
+After soaking up the gorgeous views, the adventure returns to the trailhead, hiking the outbound route in reverse.
 The return hike is much easier than the outbound, dropping elevation steadily as it winds through the trail’s serpentine switchbacks.
 The trail reaches the parking area at 5.5 miles, completing the hike.